 Not all organisations are required to appoint a DPO.
 However, they may still benefit from having a knowledgeable and experienced individual in place to offer advice and support on data protection, and therefore assist with improving customer trust, loyalty and engagement.
 Outsourcing the role to a provider such as The DPO Centre means organisations benefit from a significantly wider pool of knowledge and a proactive resource that avoids any conflicts of interest.
 Given you use only the resource level required, outsourcing is also significantly more cost effective if a full time DPO is not required.

-We have also seen greater levels of compliance with data subject rights.
+We have also seen greater levels of compliance with An individual who can be identified or is identifiable from data. rights.
 The GDPR affords individuals eight rights; one of which is Data Subject Access Requests (DSAR).
 DSARs enable data subjects to gain access to their personal data being processed by organisations.
 We have seen compliance challenges with this particular right increase significantly in recent years.
 This may be due to data subjects being more aware of their rights, institutions making it easier for data subjects to gain access to their data, the pandemic increasing awareness, or the recent CJEU ruling stating that data subjects have a right to know who has received their personal data.

 The past five years have seen a shift away from hiding data protection practices from data subjects, and more towards an open and transparent approach.
 Providing accessible and easy-to-read privacy notices and policies enables data subjects to understand what is happening to their data and why, therefore building trust.